 A journey of care for an elderly patient might begin with the prescribed use of a patient turner.
 Should their strength and abilities reduce over time and following further assessment, a transition to a manual stand assist device or even an electric stand aid could be considered a naturally progressive path of care.
 A passive hoist could be the next step if a patient becomes more dependent on assistance.

 Patient turners, such as the Oxford Switch, are some of the more basic designs, consisting of a wheeled footplate with an upright, angled frame which is used as a stabilising hand-hold for the carer and for the patient to use for leverage when standing from a seated position.
 These devices do not have a seat and the patient will remain standing throughout the transfer.
 A handling belt can be used for additional support and carer assistance if required.

 Manual stand assist devices are the next stage.
-They are used in a similar way to patient turners with the added benefit of integrated seat pads for patients who do not necessarily have sufficient strength to stand for longer periods.
+They are used in a similar way to patient turners with the added benefit of integrated seat pads for patients.
+Especially for those who do not necessarily have sufficient strength to stand for long periods.
 They provide a more stable and reassuring means of transfer.
 Again, a handling belt or sling may be used in combination with these products for added support.